Learning and Teaching

 They are conducted at or around week 6, or half-way through taught provision, decisions about the nature and format of mid-module evaluation are made at School level.

-YSJ Experience Survey
+YSJ Experience Survey (YES)

-Our YSJ Experience Survey focuses on ways in which we can continuously improve students’ engagement, learning experiences, and success.
+It focuses on ways in which we can continuously improve students’ engagement, learning experiences, and success.
 The survey results form part of our institutional approach to working with students as partners in the assurance and enhancement of their educational experience, as outlined in the UK Quality Code Advice and Guidance: Monitoring and Evaluation, and Student Engagement.

 The survey enables students to provide specific feedback on their experience of the academic year.

-National Student Survey (NSS)
+The National Student Survey (NSS)

 The NSS is the largest UK wide annual survey aimed at final year undergraduates in the UK.
 The survey provides students with an opportunity to give honest opinions on what they liked about their course at York St John University as well as things that could have been improved.
 The survey is administered by Ipsos MORI, an independent market research agency on behalf of the UK Higher Education funding and regulatory bodies, so responses remain anonymous from York St John University.

-The survey is open from 6 January to 30 April every year.
+The 2024 NSS runs from 6 January to 30 April.

-How do we use student feedback?
+How we use student feedback

 This feedback provides an evidence-base for School Academic Leadership Teams to reflect on the design and delivery of modules and gauge the success of programmes in meeting their aims and objectives.
 Feedback and actions will feed into the Subject Annual Monitoring Report process.